qinjinjia/ec601_Code-Review/Code Review by Qinjin Jia/Code Reivew by Qinjin Jia.md

 ### 4. Non Functional requirements
 #### 4.1 Maintainability(Supportability)
 The **Readability** of the code is good.
-The team uses ‘camelCode’ nameing convention, which makes name of variables are meaningful.
+The team uses **‘camelCode’ nameing convention**, which makes name of variables be meaningful.
 The project is still under development :construction:, therefore, **"Testability", "Debuggability", "Configurability"** of the project are not reviewed.